thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Future Outpatient Journey
 		</td>
 		<td>
 			Visits to public health institutions can be time consuming, confusing and tedious.
-Find out how we can make patients’ visits more pleasant and assuring through prototypes and experiments.
+This Service Journey shows how agencies worked together to better support caregivers, and make patients’ visits more pleasant and assuring through prototyping and experimentation.
 		</td>
 	</tr>
 	<tr>